 4) Keep all receipts, ticket stubs, etc. Some institutions may have you pay, then reimburse you, so keep all receipts and tickets.
 However, even if your institution does not fund via reimbursement, collecting receipts and proof a payment along the way is still beneficial to your institution and shows a degree of responsibility on your part.
 Moreover, should an unexpected cost arise, your institution may be willing to help with that cost, but will need documentation.

 The whole process of navigating transportation is daunting and frustrating, so seek help, send us questions if you have them, and start the process sooner than later.
 We are happy to connect you with other students in your area or who may have similar travel routes.
-If you need an official acceptance letter from UNRH or from Hope College we are happy to send this along to you, especially if you need to obtain a student visa.
+If you need an official acceptance letter from UNRH or from the host institution we are happy to send this along to you, especially if you need to obtain a student visa.

 We look forward to seeing you!